openlookeng/hetu-core/hetu-docs/en/connector/clickhouse.md

 DAY_OF_YEAR($1)
 ```

+**Note**:

-Note: The functions supported by openLooKeng can also be used in the ClickHouse connector, but functions not in the above list will not be pushed down.
+*The functions supported by openLooKeng can also be used in the ClickHouse connector, but functions not in the above list will not be pushed down.*

 ## ClickHouse Connector Limitations